-Englishman Thomas Young discovered that the hieroglyphs are related to an Egyptian ruler, Ptolemy V, and the directions the symbols should be read.
+Englishman Thomas Young discovered that the hieroglyphs are related to an Egyptian ruler, Ptolemy V, and in which direction the symbols should be read.

-The Coptic writing system is derived from the Greek alphabet.
+The Coptic writing system derives from the Greek alphabet.
 Many of its letters originate from an everyday ancient Egyptian dialect.

-Champollion figured out what the demotic signs were, in Coptic, resulting in understanding their meaning.
-Then, he traced the demotic signs back to hieroglyphic symbols.
-Soon, he was able to make educated guesses as to what the hieroglyphs stood for.
+Champollion figured out that the demotic signs were in Coptic, which resulted in understanding their meaning.
+Then, when he traced the demotic signs back to hieroglyphic symbols, he made educated guesses as to what the hieroglyphs stood for.

-Currently, the Rosetta Stone is in the British Museum in London.
+The Rosetta Stone is currently in the British Museum in London.